-The two features which make FreeCad unique are; value based object development and modular designing approach.
-While the former simply means designs are build along certain user fed parameters which can be easily edited via timeline or history the latter allows modellers to create extended objects which are stackable.
+The two features which make FreeCad unique are; value-based object development and modular designing approach.
+While the former simply means designs are built along with certain user fed parameters which can be easily edited via timeline or history the latter allows modelers to create extended objects which are stackable.
 FreeCad can also read and write several file formats.

-Although, OpenSCAD is fully functional 3D software, it limits itself in terms of creativity.
+Although OpenSCAD is fully functional 3D software, it limits itself in terms of creativity.
 If you are looking for a dedicated industrial 3D application then this one is for you.
-However, modellers belonging to media world might not find it a compelling program.
-Unlike traditional 3D printing software this one reads through a script file for compilation of shapes and objects.
+However, modelers belonging to media world might not find it a compelling program.
+Unlike traditional 3D printing software, this one reads through a script file for the compilation of shapes and objects.

 4. Wings 3D

-The two features which every 3D modeller will love in this application are its context sensitive environment and UV mapping facility.
+The two features which every 3D modeler will love in this application are its context-sensitive environment and UV mapping facility.
 Not that it lacks in other areas.
-With its array of file format export lineaments and an equally wide range of mesh tools, Wings 3D really offers wings to modellers.
+With its array of file format export lineaments and an equally wide range of mesh tools, Wings 3D really offers wings to modelers.
 Support for lights and several innovative materials are some of its other outstanding characteristics.

 5. Cheetah 3D